1. Basic Operation of the Smartphone Version

 ■ Share with other devices

-Artwork saved in [Manage works] can be shared using the Clip Studio Paint cloud service.
+Artwork saved in Manage works can be shared using the Clip Studio Paint cloud service.

-■ Share your work outside the app
+■ Share your project outside the app

-In the Galaxy/Android version if you want to use an external file sharing service for file management, follow the procedure below.
+To use an external file sharing service for file management on the Galaxy/Android version, follow the procedure below.

-③ Select [Share] from the menu icon in the upper right of the dialog box.
+(3) Select Share from the menu icon in the upper right of the dialog box.

-■ Open a work outside the app
+■ Open a project outside the app

 See the following for more details.

-As with the clip file, open it by selecting the zip file from [Open] > [Load] from [Manage works] and import it into the app.
+As with the clip file, open it by selecting the zip file from Open > Load from Manage works and import it into the app.

-[iPhone] Saving and opening your work
+iPhone: Saving and opening your project

 ■ Saving in common formats